cisco/mindmeld/docs/source/define_the_dialogue_handlers.rst

 Implement the Dialogue State Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let us now define the dialogue handlers we would need for the interaction in :ref:`section 3 <script-interactions>`.
-In the process, we will introduce several new capabilities of Workbench which are described in depth later in the :ref:`User Guide <userguide>`.
+In the process, we will introduce several new capabilities of Workbench which are described in depth later in the :ref:`User Manual <userguide>`.

 To start, let's consider the handler for the ``welcome`` dialogue state.